njsmith/posy/pybi/README.md

   (So e.g., it should have `python_version`, but not `platform_version`, which on my system looks like `#60-Ubuntu SMP Thu May 6 07:46:32 UTC 2021`).

+  Note: universal2 wheels can be run in either arm64 or x86-64 mode, which means that their `platform_machine` key is not static, and must be omitted.

   Rationale: In many cases, this should allow a resolver running on Linux to compute package pins for a Python environment on Windows, or vice-versa, so long as the resolver has access to the target